wyoibc/2023repres_popgen/Intro_git.md

 ```

-Then you need to actually commit all of your staged changes to actually record these changes in git.
+Then you need to "commit" all of your staged changes to actually record these changes in git.
 You also need to include a message, which should be informative but not overly long:

 ```
 git commit -m "add description"